Uberspace/lab/source/guide_webhook.rst

 .. warning:: Replace ``<secretkey>`` with a random sequence of characters!
 You can create one for your own hook by running :code:`pwgen 32 1`.

-With this configuration, you will have to send over a JSON payload to your :code:`test-hook` that contains :code:`secret_hook_token` as value and the right :code:`<secretkey>` as value.
+With this configuration, you will have to send over a JSON payload to your :code:`test-hook` that contains :code:`secret_hook_token` as key and the right :code:`<secretkey>` as value.
 Using curl you can run it like this:

 ::